South Devon Railway sea wall: Storm damage

 On Christmas Eve 1929 a large portion of the wall near the Coastguard Station cracked and gave way, causing partial subsidence of the down line.
 Traffic was able to continue on the up line.
 Whilst repairs proceeded quickly, on 4 January 1930 another breach occurred when the foundations of the track were washed away leaving a chasm 25 ft deep and extending for 50 ft which resulted in the complete closure of the line.
 Repairs were undertaken under the supervision of Mr. H.E.
 Damen, a divisional engineer, and the line re-opened within three days.

 On 17 November 1965 stormy seas created a 60 ft gap in the sea wall between Dawlish and Dawlish Warren.
 British Rail managed to keep services running with trains restricted to 10 mph but repairs took three weeks.

 The first significant closure in fifty years occurred in 1986 between Smuggler's Lane bridge and Sprey point.
 The sea wall was undermined early on 26 February and material was washed out from beneath the down line, although the wall did not collapse.
 The sea kept removing stones until the hole was 30 yd long.
 Two more holes opened over the next few days, one either side of the original.
 Both tracks were closed to regular traffic but engineering trains were able to use the line closest to the cliffs to bring in material to fill the hole.
 On 1 March freight trains were allowed to use the single track between engineering operations.
-Providing buses for passengers was difficult over the weekend of March 1 and 2 as resignalling work was taking place north of Exeter so most spare buses were already committed to cover services to Taunton.
+Providing buses for passengers was difficult over the weekend of 1-2 March as resignalling work was taking place north of Exeter so most spare buses were already committed to cover services to Taunton.
 Freight and long-distance passenger traffic along the sea wall resumed on the single line on 3 March but local services continued to be replaced by buses until the second line was reopened on 11 March.

 The first blockage of the 21st century occurred in September 2006.
 A storm hit during the afternoon of the 21st and trains were operated in both directions on the up line which kept them further away from the waves that were breaking over the wall.
-The following day there was a wash out north of Dawlish station which caused the down line to be closed, but normal working resumed on September 23.
+The following day there was a wash out north of Dawlish station which caused the down line to be closed, but normal working resumed on 23 September.